top of page

 Providing Youth & Literary Arts Where it's Needed the Most

-PUPPET PALS: SOCIAL-EMOTIONAL EXPLORERS
+PUPPET PALS: EMOTIONAL INTELLIGENCE EXPLORERS

 1. Engagement: Puppet Pals capture the attention and interest of young students, making the learning experience more enjoyable and interactive.
 This engagement helps to hold their focus and increases their involvement in the learning process.

 2. Personal Connection: Puppet Pals creates a comfortable and safe space for students to relate to and connect with.
 They see puppets as non-threatening and relatable characters that can easily express emotions and experiences.
-The personal connection with puppet characters helps students open up and engage in discussions regarding social-emotional topics.
+The personal connection with puppet characters helps students open up and engage in discussions regarding life skills topics.

-4. Role Modeling: Puppet Pals act as role models for students by demonstrating positive social-emotional behaviors and problem-solving skills.
+4. Role Modeling: Puppet Pals act as role models for students by demonstrating positive emotional intelligence behaviors and problem-solving skills.
 By witnessing the puppet characters navigate through various social situations, students can learn and emulate appropriate responses and strategies.

 5. Emotional Expression: Puppet Pals provides a safe and non-judgmental outlet for students to express their own emotions and experiences.
 Through puppet play, students can explore and act out different emotions, which allows them to process and understand their feelings better.